|

 review all settlements exceeding a specific threshold for accuracy, compliance

-with BWC law, rules and policy and consideration of new/complex issues they
+with BWC law, rules, and policy, and consideration of new/complex issues they

 wish to review.